Vinodh-Machireddy/ml/Python.md

 							FUNCTIONS
 							==========
 In Python, functions are blocks of reusable code that perform a specific task.
 They make programs modular, easier to understand, and more maintainable.
-Python provides several built-in functions like print(), len(), type(), def() etc.
+Python provides several built-in functions like print(), len(), type(), range(), input(), etc.

 Functions always follows 3 principles I.e
 - Taking Input